sheyijojo/Docker_CERT/2-docker-service-config.md

 - systemctl stop docker

 ## start manually for debugging
-These commands and run in place of systemctl service, when a debug is needed and troubleshooting is done manually
+These commands are run in place of systemctl service, when a debug is needed and when troubleshooting is done manually

 - dockerd
 - dockerd --debug